vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This iOS app showcases selected work of current (and optionally former) members of amateur photography clubs.
-It thus serves as a more-or-less permanent exposition or gallery of the photographer's work.
+This iOS app showcases selected work of current (and optionally former) members of photography clubs.
+It can thus serve as a permanent online exposition or gallery of the photographer's best work.

-The app originally supported a _single_ photo club in Waalre in the Netherlands.
-Since version 2.0, the app is stepwise being modified to support _multiple_ photo clubs.
-This enables a user to view photos from multiple clubs without the hassle of having to find each club's website or finding their way within each of these websites.
-Because of this scope change, the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.</p>
+The app started off supporting a _single_ photo club in Waalre in the Netherlands.
+Version 2.0 of the app supports _multiple_ photo clubs.
+Version 2 enables viewers to see photos from multiple clubs without the hassle of finding a club's website and finding your way to the member photos once you are inside these websites.
+To reflect this scope change, the app name was changed since version 2 from _Photo Club Waalre_ to _Photo Club Hub_.</p>

-The app fetches membership lists and lists of photos from a server.
-This ensures that changes in club membership and any new photos appear without requiring a software update.
-The app has been localized and supports both English and Dutch.
+The app fetches lists of photo clubs, their membership lists and their lists of selected from servers on the Internet.
+This ensures that clubs, members and photos can be added without updating the app.

+The app has been fully localized and currently supports English (EN) and Dutch (NL).

 Contributions in the form of code, testing and suggestions are highly appreciated.

 </details>